aws4embeddedlinux/meta-aws-demos/meta-aws-demos/recipes-core/images/aws-iot-greengrass-lite-demo-image/scripts/fleetprovisioning/README.md

 ## Files

-- `fleet.sh`: Main script to set up fleet provisioning infrastructure
+- `create-fleet-provisioning-stack-and-certs.sh`: Main script to set up fleet provisioning infrastructure
-- `fleet-provisioning-cfn.yaml`: CloudFormation template that creates all required AWS resources
+- `fleet-provisioning-cfn.yaml`: CloudFormation template that creates all required AWS resources (used by the script above)
-- `ggl.gg_fleetprovisioning.service`: Systemd service that runs the fleet provisioning process on the device

 ## Usage

-1. Run the fleet.sh script to set up the AWS infrastructure:
+1. Run the create-fleet-provisioning-stack-and-certs.sh script to set up the AWS infrastructure:
    ```
-   ./fleet.sh
+   ./create-fleet-provisioning-stack-and-certs.sh
    ```

 2. Copy the generated local.conf snippet to your Yocto build's local.conf: